HerryTech/Mini-Python-Projects/README.md

 # Mini Python Projects
-### A means to practice what I've learnt so far in python

 **Animal Quiz:** Random animal questions to answer.
 Users have 3 chance to stay in the quiz if they miss any question